 If the clog is somewhere in the engine canals, replace the old coolant and flush the engine out completely.

-9.CRACKED CABIN HEATER
+9.CRACKED OR DAMAGED HEATER CORE

 This is also a problem that rarely occurs.